legendu-net/blog/misc/content/2012/05/java-difference-abstract-interface/java-difference-abstract-interface.markdown

 Author: Ben Chuanlong Du
 Modified: 2014-09-23 11:15:19

-**Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
-Please look for better alternatives.**
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**

 1. An abstract class is a partial implementation.